okgourmet.com Home of Steve's Restaurant Reviews

 Gordita guiso de puerco rojo and gordita rajas con queso

-The north Mexican style Gorditas were a good example of items that could be ordered from the Mexican menu (written on the wall and on the small menu).
+The Mexican style Gorditas were a good example of items that could be ordered from the Mexican menu (written on the wall and on the small menu).
 This menu provides just about any type of meat or filling desired.
 I tried the guiso (pork with red chile) and rajas (whole green chiles with Mexican cheese) that were both excellent.
 Guacamole was served on the side along with some spicier salsa than is initially set on the table and garnishes of cucumber, radishes, and onions.
 It is up to the server to provide you with the garnishes you want, though, and all are included in the price.

 Cooking tacos al pastor on a rotisserie